wvchallenges/se-challenge-expenses/readme.md

 Setup:
 The App needs php and mysql to run
-Lets install the things we need Note: You need superuser acess to install these
+Let's install the things we need.
+Note: You need superuser acess to install these
 1) Install Apache
 Open Terminal and type in
 "sudo apt-get install apache2"